ThanhVViet/ThanhVViet/README.md

 ![Pink and Blue Doodle Playful Self Introduction All about me Presentation](https://github.com/ThanhVViet/ThanhVViet/assets/126480817/8fb15c71-a2fb-466c-bdd6-85706871852d)

-### Hi there 👋 I am currently a 3rd year student at Da Nang University of Technology.
+### Hi there I'm Le Thanh Viet 👋 I am currently a 3rd year student at Da Nang University of Technology.
 I plan to graduate in 2025.
 I'm aiming to become a Fullstack Developer

+### 🏝️ About Me

+- 📫 How to reach me: lethanhviet1111235@gmail.com